Call-for-Code-for-Racial-Justice/bias-detection-engine/README.md

 * Otis Smart PhD - AI Data Scientist - Machine Learning

 ## 2. Overview - Bias & Disparity Detection Engine (BDDE) for Open Sentencing Solution Federal US Sentencing Commission Data Sets Only
-•	The Bias & Disparity Detection Engine (BDDE) will be powered by IBM’s AI Fairness 360 sourced functionality refined to specifically isolate disparity in Federal sentencing outcomes of black vs white defendants
+-The Bias & Disparity Detection Engine (BDDE) will be powered by IBM’s AI Fairness 360 sourced functionality refined to specifically isolate disparity in Federal sentencing outcomes of black vs white defendants
-•	The BDDE accesses disparity by comparing the average months of incarceration prescribed in Federal Sentencing Guidelines against a historical profile of actual sentences for similar Federal charges aggregated by racial demographics
+-The BDDE accesses disparity by comparing the average months of incarceration prescribed in Federal Sentencing Guidelines against a historical profile of actual sentences for similar Federal charges aggregated by racial demographics

-### Problem Statement - Why deployment of this type of Disparity detection technology is a so critical
+### Problem Statement - Why deployment of this type of disparity detection technology is a so critical

-A new class of “Tech for Good" solutions, apps and platforms will strive to inform outcomes that can be quantifiablly assessed and validated as not influenced by factors of racial bias and disparity.
+A new class of  “Tech for Good" solutions, apps and platforms will strive to inform outcomes that can be quantifiably assessed and validated as not influenced by factors of racial bias and disparity.

 1. This new class of solutions prioritizes the minimization of outcomes infected by implicit racial bias and replicated disparities.
 Such solutions will need leading edge technology and newly developed interface protocols to effectively serve as credible arbiters of bias and other discriminatory variables.

-2. Without validated and benchmarked models for consistent attribution of implicit racial bias, solutions like CFCRF Open Sentencing might have diminished ability to deliver the insight and outcomes users need in order to minimize the impact of disparity and bias in outcomes for their clients.
+2.Without validated and benchmarked models for consistent attribution of implicit racial bias, solutions like CFCRF Open Sentencing might have diminished ability to deliver the insight and outcomes users need in order to minimize the impact of disparity and bias in outcomes for their clients.
-    *	A random / one-off approach to detecting racial bias and disparity in processes and algorithims will not be sufficient for solutions like Open Sentencing and may lead to ethics exposures related to how the sicence of bias detection is applied in solution specific scenairos
+    *	A random / one-off approach to detecting racial bias and disparity in processes and algorithms will not be sufficient for solutions like Open Sentencing and may lead to ethics exposures related to how the science of bias detection is applied in solution specific scenarios

 3. These problems are hardened by fact that many bodies of authority may continue to deny the existence of implicit bias and Systemic Racism.
-Therefore mathematically grounded technology like that presented with the Bias and Disparity Detection Engine will be extremely critical to ensure proper progress can be made in efforts to address societal and structural factors that lend themselves to racially biased outcomes.
+Therefore, mathematically grounded technology like that presented with the Bias and Disparity Detection Engine will be extremely critical to ensure proper progress can be made in efforts to address societal and structural factors that lend themselves to racially biased outcomes.

-## 3. What's the Idea behind the Bias & Disparity Detecioni Engine
+## 3. What's the Idea behind the Bias & Disparity Detection Engine
 Here's how technology can help detect and highlight racial disparities in datasets related to the Call for Code Open Sentencing Solution process pipeline

 ![Architecture](/images/Diagram%20%231%20for%20ReadMe%20-%20BDDE%20Architecture%20Data%20Set%20Flow%20-%20Oct%2017.png)

-## 4. Functionality - How the Bias & Disparity Detection Engine works with the Open Sentencing Solution
+## 4. Functionality - Functionality - How the Bias & Disparity Detection Engine works with the Open Sentencing Solution
 The Bias & Disparity Detection Engine (BDDE) analyzes available historical data against case specific data provided by the Open Sentencing Public Defender to provide the public defense attorney (user) with insights and bias/disparity indicators for each case.
 Public Defenders can then act immediately on the insight provided by the BDDE to negotiate a better plea or sentence for the defendant.

-The BDDE functional scope as related to an original use case presented by the interfaced Open Sentencing Solution is centered on anlysis of one type of Federal Drug Posession / Trafficking charge in order to narrowly demonstrate functionality that may be later used to analyze a broader set of charges and juristictions.
+The BDDE functional scope as related to an original use case presented by the interfaced Open Sentencing Solution is centered on analysis of one type of Federal Drug Possession / Trafficking charge in order to narrowly demonstrate functionality that may be later used to analyze a broader set of charges and jurisdictions.

 By leveraging existing and enhanced IBM technologies like AI Fairness 360 and Big Data Analytics, the BDDE will provide benchmarked hardened data analysis protocols detecting disparity by isolating deviations in how Federal Sentencing Guidelines are applied in final sentencing outcomes based on aggregation of historical sentencing outcomes by race.

 ### Use Case Proof Points
-The BDDE will have a cloud based API that will receive a single case specific dataset from the Open Sentencing Solution Aggregator in order to determine which Federal Sentencing Guidelines should be applied as relevant for the defendant being charged.
-The BDDE then compares the appropriate Federal Sentencing Guidelines midpoint against historical outcomes of similiarly charged defendants.
-Success is achieved when the BDDE detects / isolates the positive or negative devidations (in number of months) historially applied in actual sentening outcomes in that jurisdiction and passes the results of that analysis back to the Open Sentencing Solution Aggregator for presentation to the Public Defender via the solution's Report Generator.
+The BDDE will have a cloud-based API that will receive a single case specific dataset from the Open Sentencing Solution Aggregator in order to determine which Federal Sentencing Guidelines should be applied as relevant for the defendant being charged.
+The BDDE then compares the appropriate Federal Sentencing Guidelines midpoint against historical outcomes of similarly charged defendants.
+Success is achieved when the BDDE detects / isolates the positive or negative deviations (in number of months) historically applied in actual sentencing outcomes in that jurisdiction and passes the results of that analysis back to the Open Sentencing Solution Aggregator for presentation to the Public Defender via the solution's Report Generator.

                      X-X-X-X-X-X-X- NOTE Boz...  add Report Image Here X-X-X-X-X-X-X-

-## 5. Architecture -  Bias & Disparity Detection Engine Architecture
+## 5. Architecture -  Bias & Disparity Detection Engine Process Flow
 ![Architecture](/images/Open%20Sentencing%20Architecture%20Process%20Flow%20-%20Oct%2017.png)

 ## 6. Prototype - Working Code Notebooks
-Initial data science exploratory Jupyter notebooks are available and show structure and analysis protocols used for gathering and analyzing publiclly accesed and simulated Federal Sentencing Guidelies and sentencing outcomes data sets
+Initial data science exploratory Jupyter notebooks are available and show structure and analysis protocols used for gathering and analyzing publicly accessed and simulated Federal Sentencing Guidelines and sentencing outcomes data sets

-NoteBook #A https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/server/routes/engine.py  : BDDE prootype master code outline available here
+**Notebook #A** https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/server/routes/engine.py : BDDE prototype master code outline

-Notebook #B https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/notebooks/open_sentencing_demo.ipynb  :  BDDE Master Data analysis code
+**Notebook #B** https://github.com/Call-for-Code-for-Racial-Justice/bias-detection-engine/blob/master/notebooks/open_sentencing_demo.ipynb : BDDE Master Data analysis code

-Notebook #C https://nbviewer.jupyter.org/github/embrace-call-for-code/bias-detection-engine/blob/master/notebooks/judicial_bias.ipynb : BDDE Disparity Detection Demo Code
+**Notebook #C** https://nbviewer.jupyter.org/github/embrace-call-for-code/bias-detection-engine/blob/master/notebooks/judicial_bias.ipynb : BDDE Disparity Detection Demo Code

                      X-X-X-X-X-X-X- NOTE Boz...  put hyperlinks under Noteobook #A and #B and #C  X-X-X-X-X-X-X-

 ## 7. Datasets - Data Model Examples and Links to Dataset Notebooks
-The data sets used in our initial analysis were sourced from publically available interactive data found in the United States Sentencing Commission public domain.
+The data sets used in our initial analysis were sourced from publicly available interactive data found in the United States Sentencing Commission public domain.

-**BDDE Dataset #1 - Input to BDDE from Open Sentencing Solutioin Aggregator** Bias & Disparity Detection Engine acccepts initial dataset from Open Sentencing Solutioin Aggregator whichi will pass the BDDE the initial dataset describing the defendants' charges, race, gender, and prior history based on data input into the solutions questionnaire by the user Public Defendant or Defense Attorney
+**BDDE Dataset #1** - Input to BDDE from Open Sentencing Solution Aggregator Bias & Disparity Detection Engine accepts initial dataset from Open Sentencing Solution Aggregator which will pass the BDDE the initial dataset describing the defendants' charges, race, gender, and prior history based on data input into the solutions questionnaire by the user Public Defendant or Defense Attorney

-**BDDE Dataset #2 Notebook  https://github.com/embrace-call-for-code/bias-detection-engine/tree/master/notebooks   : Sentencing Guidelines and actual historical sentencing outcomes**
+**BDDE Dataset #2 Notebook** https://github.com/embrace-call-for-code/bias-detection-engine/tree/master/notebooks : Sentencing Guidelines and actual historical sentencing outcomes

                      X-X-X-X-X-X-X- NOTE Boz...  put hyperlinks under BDE Dataset #2 Notebook  X-X-X-X-X-X-X- Data for analysis captured from Federal Sentencing Commission domain to isolate specific actual sentencing deviation fact paterns This dataset capures Federal Sentencing Guidelines and actual historical sentencing outcomes pulled from interactive data accessed via United States Sentencing Commission interactive datasets